littlepictures/datasets/README.md

 For more information on this dataset see https://catalogue.ceda.ac.uk/uuid/070522ac6a5d4973a95c544beef714b4 .
 The data in the csv files is provided in yearly and monthly resolution, on a global scale and restricted to European countries.

+## Sea Surface Temperature (sst)

+Contains four csv files: One with monthly means of global sea surface temperature, one with yearly means.
+The data is given in Celsius.